chebetos/chebetos/README.md

 ## Let's Connect

 I'm always interested in connecting with other professionals to share ideas and explore collaboration opportunities.
-Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/cesardelgadorodriguez) or email me at chebetos@gmail.com.
+Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/cesardelgadorodriguez).